The array factory in TiPi

 ArrayFactory.create(type, dim1, dim2, ...)

-is the array shape (an instance of
+where type is the element type, shape is the array shape (an instance of

-array with the list of dimensions, dim1
+Shape), dims is an int[] array with the list of dimensions, dim1,

-... are the successive dimensions.
+dim2 ... are the successive dimensions.
 Shaped arrays may have up to 9

 dimensions (which is probably too large for any reasonnable application).